openjdk/guide/src/index.md

 #. **Merge the latest changes**

    Before pushing you should always fetch and merge the latest changes from the target repository.
+If your PR is out for review for a longer time it is a good habit to pull from the target repository regularly to keep the change up to date.

 #. **Integrate your change**